 Definition of Reductio ad Absurdum

-Reductio ad absurdum a Latin term which means to reduce something to absurdity.
-It is a figure of speech that is defined as a manner of arguing something in which one argues for his position by showing the absurdity of the position of his opponent.
-In simple words, it means to reduce an argument to absurdity by drawing the conclusions with logical limits or showing ridiculous consequences.
+Reductio ad absurdum is a Latin term that means “to reduce something to absurdity.”
+It is a figure of speech that is defined as a manner of arguing something for one’s own position by showing the absurdity of the position of his opponent.
+In simple words, it means to reduce an argument to absurdity, by drawing conclusions with logical limits, or by showing ridiculous consequences.
 Reductio ad absurdum in satires breaks down an idea to the point of absurdity.

-Reductio ad absurdum examples cannot be used as an appeal to ridicule examples.
+Reductio ad absurdum examples cannot be used as an appeal to ridicule.
 Though both devices are extensively used in satire, an appeal to ridicule is the use of ridiculing a situation without arguing or explanation; while, reductio ad absurdum pursues arguments and logical consequences.

 By haughty Celia spent in dressing;

 The goddess from her chamber issues,

 Such order from confusion sprung,